-Partner(s): All people, Investigators and Institutions involved in the research activity for the Clinical Investigator Award are considered to be collaborators.
-Collaboration may be between a combination of disciplines, Departments and/ or Institutions and can include Institutions or individuals that provide specific resources that contribute to the research.
+Collaboration and Collaborators: All people, Investigators, Facilities and Institutions involved in research activity for the Care Research Grant are considered to be collaborators.
+Collaboration may be between a combination of disciplines, Departments and/or Institutions and can include Institutions or individuals that provide specific resources that contribute to the research.
 Collaborators may be directly involved in the conduct of research activity but are not responsible for the direction and progress of the research.
 By encouraging collaborative agreements, FightMND is seeking that researchers consider looking beyond their discrete Departments, Institutions and disciplines, and to seek out people who may be doing similar research.
 This may allow for stronger and higher quality research proposals and reduce research duplication.